Santander Cycles: Repair and replacement

 According to TfL, in the first six months of operation two-thirds of the fleet of London's Cycle Hire scheme fleet required repair.
 Serco, the company contractor for bicycle operations, was repairing more than 30 bikes a day as of February 2011, and at any one time around 200 of the 5,400 strong fleet were off the road for maintenance.
 By February 2011, three bikes had been damaged beyond repair while in service, and ten bicycles had been stolen.
 Six docking stations had been hit and damaged by motor vehicles and six had been vandalised.

 Prices

 The pay as you go charge is £1.65 per every 30 minutes or part thereof for each bike hired.
 This can be paid on an app or at a street terminal alongside the bike docking stations.

-Other ways to pay are through a day pass for £3.50, monthly membership fee of £20 or an annual fee of £120, which each give unlimited 60-minute rides during their time period.
+Other ways to pay are through a Day Pass for £3.50, monthly membership fee of £20 or an annual fee of £120, which each give unlimited 60-minute rides during their time period.
+Day Passes can also be purchased at a street terminal.

 Bicycles must be returned within 24 hours.
 Failure to return a bicycle or damaging one can incur a charge of up to £300.

 E-bikes fees are set differently and require prior registration, which can be completed online.